 After the war he returned to his home town, Penn Yan, NY, where he taught art at Keuka College.
 He lived on West Lake Road.

-In 1951 he became the Director of Keuka College Public Relations.
+In 1951 he continued to teach art classes at Keuka College, but he also became the school's Director of Public Relations.

 After his death Keuka College named the C. Maxwell Plaisted Annual Award for Excellence in Journalism in his honor.